 - Reduced creativity

-Understanding Los Angeles Dog Bite Injury Claims
+Understanding a Los Angeles Dog Bite Injury Claim

-All too often, as our Los Angeles dog bite lawyers can attest, victims may feel guilty for holding a friend or family member responsible for their dog’s aggression.
+All too often, as our Los Angeles dog bite lawyers can attest, dog attack victims may feel guilty for holding a friend or family member responsible for their dog’s aggression.
 77% of Los Angeles dog bite cases occur from the pet of family or friends, and 50% of those attacks occur on the dog owner’s property.
-It is important for people to understand that there is often insurance companies coverage that is involved that can pay an injury claim when they are injured rather than payment coming out of the dog owner’s pocket.
+It is important for people to understand that there is often insurance companies coverage that is involved that can pay an dog bite injury claim when they are injured rather than payment coming out of the dog owner’s pocket.

 Los Angeles Dog Bite Cases Frequently Asked Questions